Steve Hofstetter

 Steven Ira Hofstetter (born September 11, 1979) is an American stand-up comedian and podcast host.
-As of May 2022, his YouTube channel has accumulated over 709,000 subscribers and 195,000,000 views.
+As of February 2026, his YouTube channel has accumulated over 976,000 subscribers and over 289,000,000 views.
 Hofstetter starred in the FS1 special Finding Babe Ruth, has been a panelist on MLB Now on MLB Network, and was the host and executive producer of Laughs on Fox television stations.

 Hofstetter has made a number of television appearances, including ESPN's Quite Frankly, Showtime's White Boyz in the Hood, VH1's Countdown, ABC's Barbara Walters Special and CBS's The Late Late Show with Craig Ferguson.

 Early life and education

 Hofstetter grew up in a Jewish family in the New York City borough of Queens, living at various times in Briarwood, Forest Hills and Rego Park.

 He graduated from Hunter College High School in 1997 and received his B.A. from Columbia University's School of General Studies in 2002.
 There, Hofstetter wrote for the Columbia Spectator and served as President of the Sigma Phi Epsilon fraternity.